What direction can the Center for Career and Calling (CCC) offer in helping my student select a major?

-CDC staff members are available to assist students with interview skill development.
+CCC staff members are available to assist students with interview skill development.
 We also provide opportunities for students to attend mock interview sessions to practice their interview skills with professional interviewers.

 Are internships available for students at any level of their college education?

 It’s never too early for students to start investigating internship opportunities.
 Employers expect today’s college graduates to have one or more of these types of experiences in their relevant field.
-The CDC provides access to multiple internship resources and helps students navigate the process of identifying and applying for these opportunities.
+The CCC provides access to multiple internship resources and helps students navigate the process of identifying and applying for these opportunities.
 While we do not place students in these positions, we teach students the skills they need to successfully find and secure these opportunities – skills they’ll use throughout their professional lives.

 Does it cost anything to participate in internships?
 Do students get college credit?

 It does not cost anything for students to participate in an internship program – however, internships may be unpaid or paid positions depending upon the employer.

 Students may receive academic credit for their time in an internship, but that will vary depending upon the student’s academic department and the employer.
 Students who are enrolled in an internship for academic credit are subject to associated tuition fees for each credit hour they receive.

 Can a student expect to be paid for interning?

 Many students can earn a wage (minimum wage or above) or receive a stipend for their time in an internship.
 While it is wonderful if a student can earn money while completing an internship, we encourage students to be open to all opportunities which provide them with important professional skill development in their field of interest.